invariantlabs-ai/docs/docs/guardrails/regex-filters.md

     content: str
 ) -> bool
 ```
-Detector to match a regular expression pattern in a message.
+Builtin function to match a regular expression pattern in a message.

 **Parameters**